Stock Market Notes –StockBrokers, Derivatives, Arbitragers, ETF

 Sub-brokers: They are the agents working under the stockbroker, can be regarded as a branch of the stockbroker.
 Stock sub-brokership is nowadays given as franchise; you can also get one.

 Before choosing a stockbroker, following things have to be checked:

 3. What is the margin he is providing?

 4. What is the software he is providing?
 What is the cost of it?

 5. Is he providing the online trading platform?

-6. What is the AMC charges?
+6. What are the AMC charges?
 If any?
 AMC – Annual Maintenance Charge.